jest-community/eslint-plugin-jest/docs/rules/lowercase-name.md

-# Enforce lowercase descriptions in it() (lowercase-description)
+# Enforce lowercase test names (lowercase-name)

 ## Rule details

-Enforce `it()` tests to have descriptions that begin with a lowercase letter.
+Enforce `it`, `test` and `describe` to have descriptions that begin with a lowercase letter.
 This provides more readable test failures.
 This rule is not enabled by default.

 The following pattern is considered a warning: